Why should I give to the School of Education?

 Can I restrict my gift to an area of special interest?

 Although William & Mary prefers unrestricted gifts that can be directed to areas of greatest need, donors may prefer to specify where their gifts are used.
 You can designate your contribution to any academic area or program within the School of Education.

 Can I honor or memorialize someone with a gift?

 Yes, you may make a gift, regardless of its size, in memory or honor of someone.
-The College will send a note to that person at your request informing them of that gift.
+The University will send a note to that person at your request informing them of that gift.